Table Manners in Spain: Tackling The Tough Questions Like Where to Put the Olive Pit

-Recently, we were asked if we could lay out the expected table manners in Spain in our Q&A section.
-As this is a relatively subjective question, considering that Spain is famous for rarely following any rule, I’ve done my best to compile the top 12 table manners as I’ve experienced them in Spain.
-Mind you, all of these can be debated, and I encourage anyone to chime in with their experiences.
-Also check out my inspiration for this article from Notes from Spain.
+Recently, we were asked to expand upon customary table manners in Spain.
+As this is a relatively subjective question, considering that Spain is infamous for casting rules to the wayside, I’ve done my best to compile the top 12 table manners as I’ve experienced them in Spain.
+Mind you, these are not only debatable, but written with a loving tongue-in-cheek tone, so please read with a heavy grain of salt.

 “Stick em Up!
 Leave Your Hands Where I Can See Them”